-Libelium designs and manufactures hardware and APIs for wireless sensor networks so that system integrators, engineering, and consultancy companies can deliver reliable Internet of Things (IoT), M2M and Smart Cities solutions with minimum time to market.
-Waspmote—Libelium’s open wireless sensor platform—is modular, easy to deploy and ready to integrate with third-party Cloud systems such as Davra .
+Libelium designs and manufactures hardware and APIs for wireless sensor networks so that system integrators, engineering, and consultancy companies can deliver reliable Internet of Things IoT, M2M and Smart Cities solutions with minimum time to market.
+Waspmote — Libelium’s open wireless sensor platform — is modular, easy to deploy and ready to integrate with third-party Cloud systems such as the Davra IoT platform.
 Over 2,000 developers from 75 countries in companies ranging from startups to universities to large international corporations have adopted Libelium’s technology for projects in North America, Australia, Asia and Europe.
 Commercial deployments based on Waspmote include applications as varied as parking, traffic congestion, environmental monitoring, and precision agriculture.
 Libelium is privately held and has headquarters in Zaragoza, Spain.

-We are connecting the world today, managing the data, changing millions of people’s life all over the world.
+We are connecting the world today, managing the data, changing millions of people’s lives all over the world.
 What is the next big IoT demand and what are the emerging markets for IoT?

 Challenges include funding and finance; also privacy, security and data liability.
 These are important issues, and so is the question of interoperability and standards.
 If the IoT is a new connectivity channel, there will be many new opportunities for partnerships with companies that can bring new services to network customers, as in the case of telcos and mobile network operators.
 At the moment, the market is noisy and overhyped in a sense, with the Consumer IoT wave overlapping the Industrial IoT.

-What are the issues you face in smart city service realization: Governance, Integration, technology, data management, citizen engagement, etc. How our cities will benefit with the Internet of Things?
+What are the issues you face in smart city service realization: Governance, Integration, technology, data management, citizen engagement, etc. How our cities will benefit from the Internet of Things?

-” Our world is increasingly urban, and there are so many ways to apply Internet of Things technology in our cities.
+Our world is increasingly urban, and there are so many ways to apply the Internet of Things technology in our cities.
 Smart Parking, environmental monitoring, noise and pollution control, water quality, public transportation, infrastructure management, fire detection: these are some city deployments in place.
-Some cities already share the data they generate in order to stimulate problem solving.
-New York City has its NY Big Apps project http://nycbigapps.com/, an annual competition to develop new applications using the Open Data database, one that challenges organizations to add their data as well.
-The aim is to improve the lives of citizens in the Big Apple, and to promote innovation and economic development.
-Similar projects exist in the city of Zaragoza ( http://www.zaragoza.es/ciudad/risp/ ) and with the European Open Cities App Challenge ( http://opencities.net/app_challenge) open to individuals and companies to find new ways to solve urban problems. ”
+Some cities already share the data they generate in order to stimulate problem-solving.
+New York City has its NY Big Apps project, an annual competition to develop new applications using the Open Data database, one that challenges organizations to add their data as well.
+The aim is to improve the lives of citizens in the Big Apple and to promote innovation and economic development.
+Similar projects exist in the city of Zaragoza and with the European Open Cities App Challenge open to individuals and companies to find new ways to solve urban problems.

 What does the internet of things really means in terms of bringing real value for companies and people?
 How do you understand the evolution from M2M to IoT?
 Different processes, protocols, etc.

-On the other hand, Smart Cities demand long range and low power connectivity solutions to reduce the number of nodes.
-As a result, we see new technologies in the market that still need to be tested and increase the amount of different standards the IoT will need to face: one more time, interoperability is going to be a big issue.”
+On the other hand, Smart Cities demand long-range and low power connectivity solutions to reduce the number of nodes.
+As a result, we see new technologies in the market that still need to be tested and increase the number of different standards the IoT will need to face: one more time, interoperability is going to be a big issue.